gaia-platform/GaiaPlatform/README.md

    git checkout master
    git pull
    ```
-2. Bump the project version in the [production/CMakeLists.txt](production/CMakeLists.txt).
+2. Bump the project version in the [production/CMakeLists.txt](production/CMakeLists.txt) according to Semantic Versioning 2.0 spec.
+Note that Major version bumps should involve consultation with a number of folks across the team.
    ```cmake
    # From
    project(production VERSION 0.2.5)